vsespb/mt-aws-glacier/README.md

 * With low "partsize" option you pay a bit more (Amazon charges for each upload request)

-* With high partsize*concurrency there is a risk of getting network timeouts HTTP 408/500 or even signature expiration errors.
+* With high partsize*concurrency there is a risk of getting network timeouts HTTP 408/500.

 * Memory usage (for 'sync') formula is ~ min(NUMBER_OF_FILES_TO_SYNC, max-number-of-files) + partsize*concurrency

+* For backup created with older versions (0.7x) of mt-aws-glacier, Journal file **required to restore backup**.

 [Amazon Glacier faq]:http://aws.amazon.com/glacier/faqs/#How_will_I_be_charged_when_retrieving_large_amounts_of_data_from_Amazon_Glacier